 - Director Compensation.
 The Committee shall periodically review director compensation and compensation practices and make recommendations with respect thereto to the Board.

 - Equity Ownership Guidelines.
-The Committee shall establish equity ownership guidelines for Board members who receive compensation for Board service.
+The Committee shall establish equity ownership guidelines for non-employee Board members who receive compensation for Board service.

 - Procedures and Administration

 - Meetings.
 The Committee shall meet as often as it deems necessary in order to perform its responsibilities.
 At all meetings of the Committee a majority of the Committee members shall be necessary to constitute a quorum for the transaction of business.
 The Committee may also act by unanimous written consent in lieu of a meeting.
 The Committee shall record minutes of its meetings.

 - Subcommittees.
 Subject to the Stockholders Agreement, the Committee may form and delegate authority to one or more subcommittees (including a subcommittee consisting of a single member) as it deems appropriate from time to time under the circumstances.